 Fines, taxes, fees, penalties, regulations, blame, and threats.
 This is how the president shows American manufacturers that he cares.
 When Mr. Obama discussed manufacturing jobs from a Seattle Boeing plant yesterday he wasted little time bringing up tax breaks received by companies sending jobs overseas, a threat and needless reminder of the enthusiasm with which his administration wields its anti-business stick.

 President Obama has been telling us that we are no longer up to the task of facing down our foreign competition, raising the question of what took place over the past two years to cause us to lose our edge.
 Since 2009, our government has pursued a policy of passing out rewards to labor unions and the public sector while intimidating businesses into inertia with threats of overregulation and looming taxation.

 President Obama employed a bizarre strategy in his peace-making speech to the U.S. Chamber of Commerce.
 Appearing in the guise of an olive branch-bearing business advocate, the president mapped the Obama vision for the dual roles of government and the private sector.
-Mr. Obama’s words were clear.
-He was there to help.
-He was there to extend a hand, and perhaps to threaten.

 Despite the job loss resulting from the forced shutdown of General Motors and Chrysler dealerships, the auto industry bailout is still a focus of the president’s self-congratulatory stump speeches:

 Now, the worse thing about it is that if we had done nothing, not only were your jobs gone, but supplier jobs were gone and dealership jobs were gone, and the communities that depend on them would have been wiped out.